 Each criteria will be evaluated on a scale of 1-5 in full points.
-The scale is: □ 4 - Good (relevant information has been provided, showing that the project is well in line with the requirements set by the programme) $\square$ 3 - Acceptable (information has been provided, showing that the project meets the requirements set by the programme) $\Box$ 2 - Poor (information can be found to prove that the minimum requirements of the programme have been met) $\Box$ 1 - Very poor (no information has been provided or the information provided is not in line with the requirements set by the programme)
+The scale is: □ 5 - Very good (relevant information has been provided, showing that project is exceptionally well in line with the requirements set by the programme) $\square$ 4 - Good (relevant information has been provided, showing that the project is well in line with the requirements set by the programme) $\square$ 3 - Acceptable (information has been provided, showing that the project meets the requirements set by the programme) $\square$ 2 - Poor (information can be found to prove that the minimum requirements of the programme have been met) $\Box$ 1 - Very poor (no information has been provided or the information provided is not in line with the requirements set by the programme)

-During closing session of the SC the final assessment of the Project Summary Forms will be performed and evaluation report (including consolidated evaluation grids) will be prepared for the JMC decision.
+During closing session of the SC the final assessment of the full project application will be performed and an evaluation report (including consolidated evaluation grids) will be prepared for the JMC decision.